larvit/larvitsmpp/README.md

     	});
     });

-### Events
+## Session Events

 #### connect

-Triggered when the socket is connected to a client
+Triggered when the socket is connected to a client.
+This is server specific.

 #### data

-Triggered when data is comming in on the socket
+Triggered when data is comming in on the socket.

 #### close

-Triggered when the socket is closed
+Triggered when the socket is closed.

 #### error

-Generic error event
+Generic error event.

 #### sms

+Incoming SMS.

+#### incomingPdu

-Incoming SMS
+Incoming PDU.

+#### incomingPduObj

+Incoming PDU Object.
+Same as incomingPdu, but it have been converted into an object instead of a buffer.

+## Session commands

+### send

+Send a PDU to the remote.